jrenaud90/TidalPy/Documentation/stellar_x/index.md

 ## Scope

 This module covers luminosity and the temperature conversions tied to it.
-Stellar structure, evolution along the main sequence, spectra, and the wavelength dependence of the radiation field are all outside it.
+Nothing related to stellar structure, evolution along the main sequence, spectra, and the wavelength dependence of the radiation field are currently included in TidalPy.
 The mass-to-luminosity relations here are empirical fits to main-sequence stars and say nothing about how a star got there or where it goes next.

 ## References